FROGGS/p6-S11Versioning/README.md

 ]
 ```

-The following code just works with a current racudo:
+The following code just works with a current rakudo:

 ```perl
 use CompUnitRepo;